-- 4.1 For entry into Reception in September, places will be allocated to parents who return an application before any parent who has not returned one.
+For entry into Reception in September, places will be allocated to parents who return an application before any parent who has not returned one.
 The over-subscription criteria are listed in order.
-Words marked with a number, for example: 1, 2, 3, and 4 are explained separately in the definition and notes section. - 4.2 The oversubscription criteria below are listed in the order we apply them.
-If there are more applicants than places within a particular category, the next criteria will be applied until the tiebreaker is used. - i.
-The child is in the care of the local authority or has previously been in the care of the local authority and has been adopted or become subject to a residence order or special guardianship order including those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted (1) - ii.
-There is a brother or sister (2) on roll at the academy at the time of application - iii.Children of staff members employed at the school for which they are making an application (3) - iv.
-The academy is the nearest one to the home address, as defined in note (4) - v.The straight-line distance from the home to the academy.
-Priority will be given to the child living nearest the academy as calculated by Lincolnshire County Council school admissions team (5).

-4.3Tie-Breaker
+Words marked with a number, for example: 1, 2, 3, and 4 are explained separately in the definition and notes section.

-The oversubscription criteria are listed in the order we apply them.
+The oversubscription criteria below are listed in the order we apply them:

+Criterion 1: Looked after children and previously looked after children, including those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted.

+Criterion 2: There is a sibling on roll at the academy at the time of application.

+Criterion 3: Children of staff members employed at the school for which they are making an application.

+Criterion 4: The academy is the nearest one to the home address, as defined in the Definitions and Notes section.

+Criterion 5: The straight-line distance from the home to the academy.
+Priority will be given to the child living nearest the academy as calculated by Lincolnshire County Council School Admissions team.

+If there are more applicants than places within a particular category, the next criteria will be applied until the tiebreaker is used.
+Definitions for each criterion can be found in section 5.

+The oversubscription criteria are listed in the order in which they are applied.
 If it is necessary to distinguish between more than one applicant in any criteria, the next criteria will be applied until the tie breaker is used.
-If two or more children are tied for the last place then a lottery will be drawn by a person independent to the academy, not employed by the school or working in the Local Authority of Children's Service's Directorate.
+If two or more children are tied for last place, then a lottery will be drawn by a person independent to the academy, not employed by the school or working in the local authority's Children's Service directorate.

-5.0 Definitions and notes:
+5. Definitions and Notes

-(1) Looked After Children and Previously Looked After Children.
+Criterion 1: Looked After Children and Previously Looked After Children.